xdy-24/TEM1D-FCM/README.md

 ## Note on the MEX forward-modeling program

 The file `mexBtFwdArbitraryLoop.mexw64` is a compiled MATLAB MEX forward-modeling program used by the inversion code to calculate the transient electromagnetic response.
 The provided MEX file is intended for Windows 64-bit MATLAB environments.
+The MATLAB scripts in this repository implement the inversion framework and the fuzzy C-means clustering constraints used in the manuscript.

 ## License